brandonhorst/node-osa/README.md

 This is a basic script that prompts the user for some information, and passes it back to node.

-This example is contained in `demo/demo.js` and you can run it yourself with `node run demo`. `node-osa` is not yet fully unit tested.
+This example is contained in `demo/demo.js` and you can run it yourself with `npm run demo`.

 First, we will write our function that will be evaluated in the OSA environment.
 Notice that it gets automatic access to the `Application` object (as well as `Library`, `Path`, `ObjectSpecifier`, `delay`, `ObjC`, `Ref`, and `$`).